ratchetio/nko3_website/designs/blog/10-debugging-with-node-inspector.md

 2. My script runs too fast to attach the debugger.

   > use `--debug-brk` to pause the script on the first line
+  > or add a `debugger` statement in your code where you want the debugger to stop

 3. Can I debug remotely?

   > Yes. node-inspector needs to run on the same machine as the node process, but your browser can be anywhere.
 Just make sure the firewall is open on 8080

 4. I got the ui in a weird state.